yumyumqing/AQA_s3_presigned_url/README.md

 .
 ├── README.MD                   <-- This instructions file
-├── frontend                    <-- Simple JavaScript application illustrating upload ├── getSignedURL                <-- Source code for the serverless backend
+├── frontend                    <-- Simple JavaScript application illustrating upload ├── getSignedURL                <-- Source code for the serverless backend to get a presigned URL for upload ├── getPredScore                <-- Source code for the serverless backend to download object from S3 and process
 ```

 ## Requirements